Jamal El-Haj (politician)

 Jamal El-Haj (جَمَال الْحَاجّ; born 1960) is a Swedish politician, trade unionist and member of the Riksdag, the national legislature.
 A former member of the Social Democratic Party, he has represented Malmö Municipality since September 2018.
 He had previously been a substitute member of the Riksdag for Leif Jakobsson between June 2016 and September 2018.

 El-Haj was educated in Tripoli, Lebanon and has a degree in sociology from the Lebanese University.
 He has held various roles at the IF Metall trade union.
 He was a member of the municipal council in Malmö Municipality from 2002 to 2014.

 Alleged links to Hamas

 In March 2023, El-Haj attended a conference hosted by the European Palestinians Conference, seen together with a known activist for the Islamist movement Hamas, Amin Abu Rashid, who was later arrested for financing terrorism linked to the organization.
 A number of Swedish politicians immediately demanded his resignation.
 In May 2023, it was announced that El-Haj had been temporarily dismissed from his position in the Swedish parliament.

-After the Hamas-led October 7 attacks, leading to significant casualties, Jamal El-Haj was approached by Swedish media for a comment.
+After the Hamas-led October 7 attacks, Jamal El-Haj was approached by Swedish media for a comment.
 El-Haj chose not to participate in the interview.
 This decision was interpreted in various ways.
 After having received widespread criticism from both Riksdag members and various media platforms, he later publicly affirmed his decision to distance himself from Hamas.